AI product placement maker for branded videos | HeyGen

 Skip negotiations, reshoots, and manual edits.
 AI handles placement digitally, cutting production time from weeks to minutes.

-From short social clips to longer branded videos, placements automatically adapt to format, framing, and pacing.
+From short social clips to longer branded videos, placements adapt to format, framing, and pacing automatically.

 Context-aware product insertion